Melcatus/Tareas_BioinfRepro2019_MAVA/ProyectoUnidad5_MAVA/README_GDC.md

 This directory contains the scripts, data, metadata and the results from the project of Unit 5 of the class *Introducción a la Bioinformática para Biólogo/as y Genetistas*:  **Analysis of genetic of cotton**.

 ### Data
-In this project, the data correspond to those used in the article *Diversity *.
-[Data access link](https://www.cottongen.org/data/community_projects/tamu63k/data)
+In this project, the data correspond to those used in the article *Diversity Diversity analysis of cotton (Gossypium hirsutum L.) germplasm using the CottonSNP63K Array*.
+[Data access link (https://www.cottongen.org/data/community_projects/tamu63k/data)

 ### Prerequisites
 PLINK v1.90b3m